The Havanese, a Dog Without a Care in the World

 Wealthy Europeans in the 18th century seemed to enjoy vacationing in Cuba and brought back some of these small dogs admiring their coat and small size.
 They soon became favorites in France, Spain, and England.

-During the Cuban Revolution, the upper class of Cubans fled the country with their Havana-bred dogs.
+Cuban Revolution, the upper class of Cubans fled the country with their Havana-bred dogs.

 From the 11 Havanese that made it to the United States, the entire breed population was being rebuilt.